litrin/pyedpd/README.md

 - Hardware requirments:
   - Windows host with MS office or Linux.
-  - Linux version only support to generate csv files.
   - At least 4G memory for each hyper-threads.
-  - Ruby runtime enviroments and EDP are pre-installed in the host.

 - edpd setup
   - Copy edpd.exe to the EDP's directory on the edpd host.